Your details will never be passed onto others in any shape, method or form.

 Need help making your CRM database, mailing list or marketing emails GDPR compliant?
 That's one of the things I do.
 But if you wanted to know about what happens to your data when you interact with me, please keep reading below.

-When you signup to receive any guides or tips by email, I collect your first name (because I want to be able to address you nicely in your emails from me), your email address (otherwise you are not going to get the email from me), what you want to get (I have automated software which sends you the guides you asked for immediately) and what your CRM issues are, so I know what the key topics are that are popular so my tips will reflect this.
+When you signup to receive any guides or tips by email, I collect your first name (because I want to be able to address you nicely in your emails from me), your email address (otherwise you are not going to get the email from me), what issues are affecting you, so I know what the key topics are that are popular so my tips will reflect this.

-If we interact and you send me emails directly, I may keep your details, like job title, organisation name, phone and other details held within your email you sent to me.
+If we interact and you send me emails directly, I may keep your details, like job title, organisation name, phone and other details held within your email you sent to me in my database and keep you updated when I think relevant to you.
+I will not send you my regular tips unless you subscribe to them specifically.

 When you signup to receive any guides or tips, the software I use (see below for which) wants to check you are you.
 So it has a double opt-in process.
 You will receive an email to the address you added, asking you to verify you asked for the email.
 Once you confirm it was intact you who asked for the emails, the email system I use will send them to you, or add you onto the list to receive the weekly CRM tips I send out.